bitrise-io/devcenter/_articles/en/team-management/organizations/managing-apps.md

 For rights of roles, check out the Role Cheatsheet!

 If there are no groups you can assign to the app in this menu, you will see a grey box telling you **No groups to show**.
-Clicking the link will take you to your organization's `Groups` page where you can create the groups you need, including removing the group from the app.
+Clicking the link will take you to your Organization's `Groups` page where you can create the groups you need, including removing the group from the app.

 ![Screenshot](/img/team-management/organization/add-group-from-org.png)